ImMandl/vegfood_avsluttendeoppgave/README.md

 # vegfood_avsluttendeoppgave

 This site is built using <a href="https://sapper.svelte.dev/">sapper</a>.
+Sapper is a framework for building extremely high-performance web apps based on <a href="https://svelte.dev//">svelte</a>

 ## Structure

-firebase.js in /routes is holding the firebase web app's firebase configuration and initializes firebase
+Files in ./src/route uses component from ./src/components to hold their content.
+The route files containt minimal html and css, exception can be made for files in ./src/route/recipes and ./src/route/faqs.

 This site...
+- uses <a href="hhttps://firebase.google.com/docs/auth">Firebase Authentication</a> for log in
-- uses <a href="https://github.com/Schum123/svelte-loading-spinners#svelte-loading-spinners">svelte-loading-spinners</a> to show when items is loading
+- uses <a href="https://github.com/Schum123/svelte-loading-spinners#svelte-loading-spinners">Svelte-loading-spinners</a> to show when items is loading
-- uses <a href="https://github.com/beyonk-adventures/svelte-carousel#svelte-carousel">svelte Carousel</a>
+- uses <a href="https://github.com/beyonk-adventures/svelte-carousel#svelte-carousel">Svelte Carousel</a> for image carousels.
+This is used for both the heading on the frontpage and for the categories.

+## Styling

+In ./static there is a global css file.
+If important css is used in several places it will be placed here.